DD214 Form: How to Request It Online & Start the VA Loan Process

 Not every VA lender will need your DD 214, but if your loan officer asks for the form, providing it will help keep your loan process on track.

-The DD Form 214, also known as the Certificate of Release or Discharge from Active Duty, is the separation document issued by the US Department of Defense.
-This document contains information regarding a service member’s military separation, retirement, or discharge.
+The DD Form 214, also known as the Certificate of Release or Discharge from Active Duty, is the separation document issued by the U.S. Department of Defense.
+This document contains information about a service member’s military separation, retirement, or discharge.

 Do I need a DD214 for a VA loan if I’m still in the military?

 Since active-duty service members are not yet separated from service, they will not have a DD214.
 In lieu of this form, they need to supply a statement of service signed by the adjutant (senior officer’s assistant), personnel office, or commander of the unit.